Borneol: Natural sources

+Biosynthesis

+Borneol is synthesized using DMAPP as the starting material.
+DMAPP is then converted to GPP, which is acted upon by a bornyl diphosphate synthase to yield a bornyl diphosphate.
+A phosphatase then removes the phosphate groups, yielding borneol.

+The chirality of borneol in a plant depends on the preferred chirality of the bornyl diphosphate synthase.
+Synthases for either chirality have been sequenced.

+A downstream product is camphor of either chirality, a reaction catalyzed by (+)-borneol dehydrogenase or (−)-borneol dehydrogenase.

 Uses

 Whereas d-borneol was the enantiomer that used to be the most readily available commercially, the more commercially available enantiomer now is l-borneol, which also occurs in nature.

-Borneol from Dipterocarpus spp. is used in traditional Chinese medicine.
+(+)-Borneol from Dipterocarpus spp. is used in traditional Chinese medicine.
 An early description is found in the Bencao Gangmu.

 Borneol is a component of many essential oils and it is a natural insect repellent.
 It also generates a TRPM8-mediated cooling sensation similar to menthol.

 Laevo-borneol is used in perfumery.
 It has a balsamic odour type with pine, woody and camphoraceous facets.

+Dextro-borneol (dexborneol) is used in edaravone/dexborneol, a drug approved in China for stroke.
+It is approved in intravenous (2021) and sublingual (2025) forms.
+The intravenous combination was approved on the basis of trials showing it to be superior to edavarone alone.

 Toxicology

 Borneol may cause eye, skin, and respiratory irritation; it is harmful if swallowed.
 Acute exposure may cause headache, nausea, vomiting, dizziness, lightheadedness, and syncope.
 Exposure to higher levels or over a longer period of time may cause restlessness, difficulty concentrating, irritability, and seizures.

 Skin irritation

 Borneol has been shown to have little to no irritation effect when applied to the human skin at doses used in fine fragrance formulation.
 Skin exposure can lead to sensitization and a future allergic reaction even to small quantities.